-In addition to his solo career Mr. Lin is an avid chamber musician and is a member of the award winning string quartet, the Amphion String Quartet.
-The quartet was a winner of the 2011 Concert Artists Guild Victor Elmaleh Competition and is starting its three-year residency at the Lincoln Center Chamber Music Society CMS2 Program.
-Mr. Lin is also a member of the Musicians of Lenox Hill and has served as a principal violist of the International Sejong Soloists.
-He currently serves as principal violist of the Solisti Ensemble and the New York Classical Players.
+In addition to his solo career Mr. Lin is an avid chamber musician and is a founding member of the award winning string quartet, the Amphion String Quartet.
+The quartet was a winner of the 2011 Concert Artists Guild Victor Elmaleh Competition and was on the roster of the Lincoln Center Chamber Music Society CMS2 Program from 2013~2016.
+The quartet has released their debut album with the Nimbus Records in England, in which the album was picked by the New York Times as “The Best 25 Classical Music Recordings of 2015.”
+Mr. Lin is also a member of the Musicians of Lenox Hill and serves as principal violist of the Solisti Ensemble and the New York Classical Players.
+He has also served as a principal violist of the International Sejong Soloists.
+He has also been guest principal violist in orchestras such as Jersey City Philharmonic, Mid Atlantic Opera Orchestra and Princeton Symphony Orchestra.
 Additionally he has been privileged to perform for the former President of the United States, Bill Clinton and the former President of Taiwan, Ten-Hui Lee.
-He was also invited to perform chamber music with Itzhak Perlman where The New York Times described “Mr. Perlman, playing first violin… answered in kind by the violist Wei-Yang Andy Lin.”
-Mr. Lin is currently the artistic director of the New Asia Chamber Music Society and the New York Formosa Choir.
+He has also been invited to perform chamber music with Itzhak Perlman where The New York Times described “Mr. Perlman, playing first violin… answered in kind by the violist Wei-Yang Andy Lin.”